noboru-i/pocket_with_memo/README.md

-# Web with Memo
+# Pocket with Memo

-Create memo with web page.
+Create memo with Pocket.

 ## Getting Started